hypermodern-python/website/docs/chapter02.md

     assert result.exit_code == 0
 ```

-Click's `CliRunner` can invoke the command-line interface from within a test case.
+`click.testing.CliRunner` can invoke the command-line interface from within a test case.
-Since this is likely to be needed by most test cases in this module,
+Most test cases in the `test_main` module will need an instance of this class.
-let's turn it into a *fixture*.
+Let's turn `runner` into a *fixture*.

 [Test fixtures][pytest-fixture] are simple functions declared with the `pytest.fixture` decorator.
 Test cases can use a test fixture by including a function parameter with the same name as the fixture.